markvarga21/studentManager/README.md

 ## Known Bugs

-As any application, this app contains some bugs and some sensitive parts which are:
+As any application, this app contains some bugs and some sensitive parts too which are:

 - The application is not yet fully implemented for verifying nationality on the passports, because the nationality part of the passports vary too much around the world.
   - Also, there could be problems with analyzing a passport, but hungarian ID documents work well.
 Thus, there is not any option for selecting the ID document type on the frontend yet.
+  - The app cant recognize correctly the birth date on the passports because of the reasons listed above.
-- The app is tested only on hungarian ID cards, because not many valid ID card can be found on the web.
+- The app is tested only on hungarian ID cards, because not many valid ID cards can be found on the web.
 - For the selfies to load with the other data in the table there is a need to refresh the page before them showing up.
 - When refreshing the page, the login page comes in for a slight second then dissapears if the user is logged in.
 - If the user does not log out from the app, he/she will be remained logged in.
-- The Face API uses my custom made backend service for comparing and validating faces, because of the lack of permission on the Azure Face API service.
+- The Face API uses my custom made backend service for comparing and validating faces, because of the lack of permission on the Azure's Face API service.
 - If the two addresses (birth place and living place) are the same, two entities will be saved in the database instead of one.
 - It takes some time until the application is fully functional without lagging.
 - It takes a bit long for the first user addition, because the Face API's Deepface models have to be downloaded and initialized before use.